ailrk/mstl/README.md

 - One take away from stl is you can write your own type trait, and use it as interface over different types.

+- There are lots of functions in stl that are defined for some specific purposes. `addressoff` is really just `&`, but because we can overload `&`, so basically all libraries should use `addressof` to avoid ambiguity.

 ```c++
 // this doesn't work, because you only have one overload really.
 template <typename A, typename = enable_if_t<is_integral_v<T>, bool>>